Class of 2018

 Dr. Rose Marie Battaglia

-• She has an overall career winning percentage of .745 as a head coach
+• .745 winning percentage as a head coach

-• She led Paramus Catholic High School (Paramus, New Jersey) to two consecutive state championships
+• Coached Paramus Catholic High School to two consecutive state championships

-• Battaglia led Bergen Community College to 10 Garden State Athletic Conference Championships, four Region XIX Championships, and four NJCAA Final Four appearances
+• 10 Garden State Athletic Conference Championships, 4 Region XIX Championships, and 4 NJCAA Final Four appearances with Bergen Community College

-• She was named Garden State Athletic Conference Coach of the Year three times and NJCAA Region XIX Coach of the Year twice
+• 3x Garden State Athletic Conference Coach of the Year three times and 2x NJCAA Region XIX Coach of the Year

-• Battaglia was named the 1998 WBCA Jostens-Berenson Lifetime Achievement Award recipient
+• WBCA Jostens-Berenson Lifetime Achievement Award recipient (1998)

-• In 2000, she was named the New Jersey Collegiate Basketball Coaches Association Lifetime Achievement Award recipient
+• New Jersey Collegiate Basketball Coaches Association Lifetime Achievement Award recipient (2000)

-• She has been inducted into numerous halls of fames including the NJCAA Hall of Fame in 1999 and the New Jersey State Interscholastic Athletic Association Hall of Fame in 1996.
+• Inducted into numerous Halls of Fame, including the NJCAA Hall of Fame (1999) and the New Jersey State Interscholastic Athletic Association Hall of Fame (1996)

 Dr. Rose Marie Battaglia Read More »